AlexSzkDev/Code-Institute-Milestone-1/README.md

     - This project uses the framework **Bootstrap 4.3.1** - Used for quick implementation of CSS classes and styles

 - JAVASCTIPT
-    - The project uses **Particles.JS** to create a linked falling particle effect feautured on the landing page (https://github.com/VincentGarreau/particles.js/)
+    - The project uses **Particles.JS** to create a linked falling particle effect featured on the landing page (https://github.com/VincentGarreau/particles.js/)

 - A-O-S Animate on Scroll library
     - This project uses A-O-S for smooth scrolling effect on animation